 College Swimming – University of Florida

 Among the top three high school recruits in the nation, Rooney chose to move from the west coast to the east coast to swim for the University of Florida in 2016.
-Under University of Florida Head Coach Gregg Troy, Rooney’s ascent in the world rankings should continue.
+Under University of Florida Head Coach Gregg Troy, Rooney’s ascent has continued.